 People with diabetes who are overweight or obese are at higher risk of having arthritis or other joint problems.
 Talk to your provider if you have had joint pain with activity in the past.

 Some people who are obese may develop skin rashes when they start new exercises.
 These can often be prevented by choosing the right clothing.
 If you develop a skin infection or rash, often in skin folds, talk to your provider and make sure it is treated before you continue being active.

-Some types of vigorous exercise can damage your eyes if you already have diabetic eye disease.
-Get an eye exam before starting a new exercise program.
+Some types of vigorous exercise (mostly heavier weight lifting) can damage your eyes if you already have diabetic eye disease.
+Be sure to get an eye exam before starting a new exercise program.

 Eckel RH, Jakicic JM, Ard JD, et al. American College of Cardiology/American Heart Association Task Force on practice guidelines.
 2013 AHA/ACC guideline on lifestyle management to reduce cardiovascular risk: a report of the American College of Cardiology/American Heart Association Task Force on practice guidelines.
 Circulation.
 2014;129(25 Suppl 2):S76-S99.
 PMID: 24222015